Fashionable – Milan v Inter

 On this particular derby night, things were no different.

-In the build up to the evening kick off the rain crashed down for hours.
-The scene outside would be one of misery to most but such was the anticipation you could hardly say that the weather was dampening spirits amongst the fans who spilt out of the San Siro metro station.
+The scene outside would be one of misery to most but such was the anticipation you could hardly say that the weather was dampening spirits among the fans.

-Inter Milan, amidst a serious crisis on and off the field, are obviously a team in transition and it may be some time before they return to the higher reaches of the Serie A table.
-Milan, for so long a top 4 side and regular Champions League qualifier, is spending the season not even in Europe.
-But they are a team full of optimism at least when compared to the negativity that seemingly surrounds Inter.
+Inter Milan, amidst a serious crisis on and off the field, are a team in transition and it may be some time before they return to the top of Serie A. AC Milan, for so long a top 4 side and regular Champions League qualifiers, are spending the season not even in European competition.

-AC Milan was welcomed onto the field of play by a huge spectacular choreography amongst the home fans.
-Milan fans on the Curva paid tribute to departing owner Silvio Berlusconi the former Italian Prime Minister whose era at the helm of the club witnessed eight Serie A titles and five European Cups.
+AC Milan was welcomed onto the field of play by a huge spectacular choreography among the home fans.
+The Milan fans on the Curva paid tribute to departing owner Silvio Berlusconi the former Italian Prime Minister whose era at the helm of the club witnessed eight Serie A titles and five European Cups.

 Amongst the Inter fans, the scene was equally spectacular if a little more intensive.
 Colour coded bibs in blue, black, red and yellow were handed out and worn.
 Amongst that were blue, white and black smoke bombs, flashing flares, flags and a range of aggressively orchestrated chants which gave voice to the 10,000 ‘visiting’ fans.

 Despite recent problems, Inter started the brighter of the two sides, with Perisic having a couple of chances.
-The visitor’s midfield then lost some bite when Medel was withdrawn hurt.
+The visitor’s midfield then lost some bite when Gary Medel was withdrawn hurt.

 HT: 1-0

-At half time the Inter fans embarked on yet another choreography.
-When play eventually resumed Milan pushed hard for a second goal to really knock Inter’s resolve but Inter through Candreva promptly dragged them back into the contest with a screamer from 25 yards while Milan’s players contested the awarding of a throw-in.
+When play eventually resumed Milan pushed hard for a second goal to really knock Inter’s resolve.
+Inter through Candreva did promptly dragged them back into the contest with a screamer from 25 yards.
+AC Milan players had lost focus contesting the awarding of a throw-in.

-Against that Milan look a much stronger side to the one that finished the previous Serie A season in 7th place.
-Donnarumma gives the defence a confidence and security with his saves and effective distribution.
+The giant Donnarumma still a teenager gives the defense a confidence and security with his saves and effective distribution.
 Moreover, at such tender years, he offers the Italian national team huge optimism for the next 20 years between the national team sticks whenever or if ever Buffon decides to retire.

-Off the field, this match was a delight in the stands.
-Both ends offered unending support, noise, colour, and enthusiasm to both teams although it was the Inter fans who arguably enjoyed the draw most given the drama of the final minutes.
+Both ends offered unending support, noise, color and enthusiasm to both teams although it was the Inter fans who arguably enjoyed the draw most given the drama of the final minutes.

 FT: 2-2